Danzabar/phalcon-cli/docs/InputArgumentInputOption.md

 ## Options

 Very similar process to arguments, only we use `option`.
-An option must be preceeded with -- for example `--verbose` is an option, currently they can have no values and are used only as flags or switches:
+An option must be preceeded with -- or - for example `--verbose or -verbose` is an option, Options can also contain values, for example --name="my name" or -name="my name"

 	Class Option extends Task
 	{
-		public function setup()
+		public function setupMain()
 		{
 			$this->option->addExpected('verbose', InputOption::Optional);
 		}

-		public function mainAction()
+		public function main()
 		{
 			if(isset($this->option->verbose))
 			{